What you need to know in advertising today

-Facebook says it want to help media companies make more money from digital ads.
-And now, the social networking giant is even offering to let publishers sell ads using Facebook’s data.
+Tim Armstrong is the CEO of AOL, and he will be the CEO of the combined AOL-Yahoo company under Verizon once that merger is completed.

-The question is, will media companies, leery of Facebook’s formidable and ever-growing clout in the ad business, welcome the help?
+Before joining AOL, Armstrong was an executive at Google who helped build its advertising business from $US700,000 a year to billions every quarter.
+He was also an expert advertising salesman and entrepreneur, and the first person to sell a $US1 million digital-advertising deal, back when all the money was flowing to print and TV companies.

-To read more on Facebook’s new olive branch to the media industry, click here.
+To read more about Armstrong’s journey from local newspaper entrepreneur to digital sales giant, click here.

 In other news: